MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-atp/security-analytics-dashboard-windows-defender-advanced-threat-protection.md

 ---
 title: View the Security Analytics dashboard
 description: Use the Security Analytics dashboard to assess and improve the security state of your organization by analyzing various security control tiles.
-Use the recommended improvement actions and retrieve list of machines that need remediation.
+Use the recommended improvement actions based on the list of machines that need remediation.
 keywords: security analytics, dashboard, antivirus recommendations, security control state, security score, score improvement search.product: eADQiWindows 10XVcnh ms.prod: w10